-The company needed to architect Salesforce to accommodate many business units and client groups, with diverse applications and business requirements.
+The company needed to architect Salesforce to accommodate several business units and client groups, with diverse applications and business requirements.

-- Set-up multiple business units and applications in a single Salesforce instance
+- Set-up multiple business units and applications to aggregate into a single Salesforce instance.

-- Through LABUR advisory services, the decision was made to migrate applications to Salesforce or Sharepoint.
-Separate Salesforce instances were offered to business units and all KO users were added to a single Salesforce org for Chatter.
-Salesforce orgs were consolidated based on geography, administration and application complexity, and overlapping user group access requirements by configuring Salesforce role hierarchy, user profiles, record types, page layouts, Apex and Visualforce customization.
+- Consolidate Salesforce iterations based on geography, administration and application complexity.
+The LABUR Project Manager overseeing the implementation overlapped user group access requirements by configuring Salesforce for role hierarchy, user profiles, record types, page layouts, Apex and Visualforce customization.

-The client was able to successfully deprecate Lotus Notes and save licensing and support fees for a cost savings of $1.5M.
+The client was able to successfully deprecate Lotus Notes and implement Salesforce, globally.
+The LABUR Project Manager was able to save the client licensing and support fees for an estimated total savings of $1.5M.